nbarhamvc/scriptarchive/README.md

 # Intro

 This is an unofficial collection of scripts and pipeline configuration files that I use, serving as examples for submitting automated Veracode scans in different CI tools.
+You can view other scripts created by the Veracode community and other customers at: https://github.com/veracode/Veracode-Community-Projects

 # Good to know